gracengure/Phase2-codechallenge-wk1/src/readme.md

 ## Description
 ### Usage
 Start the development server:npm start
-Open your browser and visit http://localhost:3000 to view the application.
+Open your browser and visitto view the application.

 ### Features